 IGC’s strategy is exciting and unique in that it is aiming to become a leader in the phytocannabinoid-based combination therapy specialty pharmaceutical sector.
 This first mover advantage can potentially be formidable as it begins clinical trials and further builds its patent portfolio.
 “The development of combination therapies utilizing cannabis represents a large, unique opportunity in this emerging specialty-pharmaceutical sector.
 Securing FDA approval for combination therapy is believed to be significantly faster and less expensive than new drug applications.
 As a result, we believe that we can bring our cannabis-based pharmaceutical products to market in both an expeditious and cost-effective manner,” stated Ram Mukunda, CEO.

-IGC has recently exited its legacy businesses and currently holds international investments in land and in a hotel project.
+IGC has recently exited its legacy businesses.
 An impressive and experienced team, led by Mr. Ram Mukunda, CEO, directs IGC.

 Mr. Mukunda holds degrees in Electrical Engineering and Mathematics from the University of Maryland (UMD).
 He founded and served as Chairman and CEO of Startec Global Communications, an international telecommunications carrier focused on providing voice over Internet protocol (VOIP) services to emerging economies.
 Startec, the first pure play international long distance carrier, went public on NASDAQ.
 He has won a number of awards, including the 2013 University of Maryland International Alumnus of the year award.
 Mr. Mukunda serves as an Emeritus member on the Board of Visitors at the University of Maryland, School of Engineering, and has served as Council Member at Harvard’s Kennedy School of Government, Belfer Center of Science and International Affairs.
 Mr. Mukunda and Dr. Krishna are the originators of all the IGC patent filings.